Mastering the temperature of your Kokko

 Step 2

-Close the Kokko lid and open the top vent to reach 150°C. Once the desired temperature is reached, close two-thirds of the bottom vent and two-thirds of the top vent to maintain a stable temperature.
+Close the lid of the Kokko and open the top vent to reach 150°C. Once the desired temperature is reached, close two-thirds of the bottom vent and two-thirds of the top vent to maintain a stable temperature.

 Reach high temperatures